"Skye Boat Song": Fingerstyle Guitar Arrangement in Tab, Notation and Audio

-This solo fingerstyle guitar arrangement that I've made of the Scottish folk song, the Skye Boat Song is around lower intermediate level of difficulty.
+This solo fingerstyle guitar arrangement that I've made of the Skye Boat Song is around lower intermediate level of difficulty.
 Although it ventures no further than the 1st position (no higher than the 3rd fret), the melody needs to be played in a song-like fashion while the bass and arpeggiated inner harmony notes accompany it in a flowing style.

 The guitar tablature shows the fretboard fingering, but (typical of guitar tab) it doesn't show the timing and note durations.
 The notation staff shows all the musical information including timing but (typical of staff notation) it doesn't show the guitar fretboard fingering.
 The combination of both notation and tab will tell you everything you need to know.
 If you don't read staff notation, use the audio/video track to guide you in working out the correct timing.